 - Failure to perform a bacterial vaginosis screening on a woman who has symptoms of or risk factors for BV

 - Failure to perform antibiotic susceptibility testing for UTIs

-- Failure to perform a test for cure after treating urinary tract infections and bacterial vaginosis
+- Failure to perform a test for a cure after treating urinary tract infections and bacterial vaginosis

 - Failure to use appropriate antibiotics and/or failure to switch to a more sensitive antibiotic when necessary